THIS EVENT HAS BEEN CANCELLED FOR 2020 AND 2021. See you in 2022!

 On the Fourth of July, sleepy little South Norfolk awakes to a buzz of activity with folks and super heroes alike, getting ready for the borough’s annual festivities.
 Here’s a brief rundown:

 HOME DECORATING CONTEST

-The fun begins July 3rd with the Home Decorating Contest, managed by Brenda Johnson.
+The fun begins July 3rd with the Home Decorating Contest.
 Folks along the parade route and within the historic district who decorate their homes by 2 p.m.
 July 3 for the Fourth of July will be considered to win one of several prize baskets.
 Winners are selected by a special committee and announced in the park after the parade on Independence Day.

 FOURTH OF JULY PARADE

 The Fourth of July Parade will begin at 1101 Chesapeake Avenue at 10 a.m.
 July 4.

 Visitors are urged to arrive and park before the roads close at 9 a.m.
 The parade, which typically features 75-100 units, usually lasts about an hour.

 The parade route is Chesapeake Avenue to Chesapeake Drive; Chesapeake Drive to Orville Ave.; Orville Avenue to Bainbridge Boulevard; Bainbridge Boulevard to Holly; and Holly to the entrance of Lakeside Park.

 As a special treat, watch for some Super Heros in the group.
 We are always hopeful that the Oscar Smith High School Marching Band will make another rare summer appearance in the 2020 parade.